 TeamCity provides a wide range of notification possibilities to keep developers informed about the status of their projects.
-Notifications can be sent by email, Jabber/XMPP instant messages or can be displayed in the IDE (with the help of TeamCity plugins) or the Windows system tray (using TeamCity Windows Tray Notifier).
+Notifications can be sent by email and instant messages, or can be displayed in the IDE (with the help of TeamCity plugins) or in the web browser.
 Notifications can also be received via Atom/RSS syndication feeds.

-Notifications in TeamCity are sent per-user according to the user's configured notification rules.
-Notification rules can also be configured at the user group level, in which case they will apply to all the users in the group.
+Per user, according to the user's configured notification rules.
+These rules can also be set at the user-group level, so they are applied to all the users in the TeamCity group.

-1. In the top right corner of the screen, click the arrow next to your username, and select My Settings & Tools from the drop-down menu.
+1. In the upper right corner of the screen, click the arrow next to your username, and select My Settings & Tools from the drop-down menu.
 Open the Notification Rules tab.

-IDE Notifier: to receive notifications right in your IDE, the required TeamCity plugin must be installed in your IDE.
+IDE Notifier: the required TeamCity plugin must be installed in your IDE.
 For the details on installing TeamCity IDE plugins, refer to Installing Tools.

-Windows Tray Notifier: to receive this type of notifications, Windows Tray Notifier must be installed.
+(obsolete) Windows Tray Notifier: Windows Tray Notifier must be installed.

 What Will Be Watched